 The app, while free, doesn't really provide a lot of instruction.
 So the best way to get started learning ScratchJr is to join a live online class led by an expert who can answer questions as they come up and provide encouragement.
 In this ScratchJr introduction class, with a curriculum designed by professionals from Google, Stanford, and MIT, students are guided through the Scratch Junior platform and use it to code a fun animation - Dance Party!
 Your child will learn how to add characters, how to control characters with coding blocks, and how to code by combining blocks to make animations.

 Then join the Scratch Junior class program.
 In this class series kids create a bunch of fun animations and games while learning about core coding concepts.
 For example, your child will learn loops, messaging, how to capture events in a game to take action, and a lot more.
 They'll progress from simple projects with different characters working independently, to connecting characters with complex actions.

 On the My Projects page, click on the little “ + “ icon to start a New Project.

 Racing ScratchJr project idea

 Use 2 characters/sprites to move across the screen from left to right.

 Challenge: Get the characters to move across the screen at different speeds.

 Here are five fun ScratchJr projects to try on your own, from creating a rocket escape to an underwater challenge.

-Or to try new challenges with expert guidance, join our Scratch Junior Coding Club, and create something new every week with ScratchJr coding!
+Or to try new challenges with expert guidance, join our live online Scratch Junior Coding Club, and create something new every week with ScratchJr coding!
 In a small group setting (6 students max), you'll create weekly new projects for six weeks, including original challenges.
 Join along in our live video club series as an expert guides students through a different project from start to finish in a 45-minute session each time.